 Language prerequisites for admission to Modern Indian Studies (M.A.)

 Candidates with a native language other than English must have sufficient knowledge in English.
-Sufficient knowledge in English must be proved by minimum achievements in an internationally recognised test:

-i) other certificate, minimum level C1 according to Common European Framework of Reference for Languages (CEFR).
+f) other certificate, minimum level C1 according to Common European Framework of Reference for Languages (CEFR).